OpenTermsArchive/engine/ops/README.md

 ### Allowed keys

-Some instances might have user-specific SSH keys enabled.
-But if they are automatically deployed in CI, they will all have the bot key enabled.
-If your access is denied on an instance, you can thus run any of the commands with the `--private-key` option, passing it the bot SSH private key.
+In case the instance you're deploying on is operated by the Core team, you can use the `OTA-bot` SSH private key instead of your personal one.
+You can thus run any of the commands with the `--private-key` option, passing it the path to the bot SSH private key.
 This key can be found in the passwords database.

 ### Commands examples